 I was born in Warsaw, Poland, but didn’t stay there long.
-Our family left when I was 5, hardly suspecting that we wouldn’t return.
-First, we moved to the United States, then lived in Egypt and India, and traveled extensively around the world, which gave rise to a global outlook and adherence to universal principles.
+Our family left when I was five, hardly suspecting that we wouldn’t return.
+First, we moved to the United States, then lived in Egypt and India, and traveled extensively worldwide, which gave rise to a global outlook and adherence to universal principles.
 We eventually settled in Montreal, Canada, and I lived there until 2011.

 Early on, I remember people always asking: What do you want to be when you grow up?
-I loved drawing and playing piano, but decided I would to be a concert pianist and practiced hours each day, until I came to realize I didn’t want to spend my life playing pieces composed by someone else, and visual arts became my calling.
+I loved drawing and playing piano, but decided I would be a concert pianist and practiced hours each day until I realized I didn’t want to spend my life playing pieces composed by someone else, and visual arts became my calling.

-I enrolled in a B.F.A. program initially set on being a painter, but soon gravitated towards writing and film.
-After graduating, I produced animated films but when a 10 minute film took 5 years to make, I said wait a minute.
-I was also feeling the need to be of more practical relevance.
+I enrolled in a B.F.A. program initially set on being a painter but soon gravitated towards writing and film.
+After graduating, I produced animated films, but when a 10-minute short took five years to make, I said, “wait a minute…” I was also feeling the need to be of more practical relevance.

-I completed a Masters degree (Educational Technology) and was part-time professor, then began an interdisciplinary Ph.D.
-Humanities program.
+After completing a Master’s Degree in Educational Technology, I was a part-time professor, then began an Interdisciplinary Doctoral Program in the Humanities.
 I was screenwriting at the same time, still torn between a creative or academic path.
-I was also a divorced single parent, getting by on a prestigious albeit meager scholarship while seeking co-producers for my films.
+I was also a divorced single parent, getting by on a prestigious, albeit meager scholarship while seeking co-producers for my films.
 I eventually relinquished the Ph.D. and film production goals in favor of permanent employment.

-I found work as a consultant in international development, which was cherished given that my parents (Dr. Zenon A. Zielinski, engineer, and Czeslawa Bychowska, architect) were experts in low cost housing, and my father had been a Ford Foundation consultant for several years.
+I first worked in international development, which was cherished given that my parents (Dr. Zenon A. Zielinski, Structural Engineer, and Czeslawa Bychowska, Architect) were experts in low-cost prefabricated housing, and my father had been a Ford Foundation consultant internationally for several years.
 Eventually, another opportunity came up when a Canadian TV producer invited me to write and direct documentary TV.
 Directing was a dream come true, as I was finally able to integrate several accumulated practices.

-When the production company closed 10 years later, I took a leap of faith and moved to my favorite city: the indelibly international New York.
-The transition was an adventure that began with producing documentary for NBC, and culminated in following a heartfelt dream of joining the non-profit sector.
+When the production company closed ten years later, I took a leap of faith and moved to my favorite city: the indelibly international New York.
+The transition was an adventure that began with producing documentary TV for NBC and culminated in following a heartfelt dream of joining the non-profit sector.
 Here I am today, a creative and scholar open to collaborations on projects that benefit and bring joy to the world.